juhana/starborn/README.md

 *Starborn* is a short interactive sci-fi story.

 There are two versions: the original [Inform 7](http://inform7.com) version (2011) has a parser that has the reader type in keywords to advance the story.
-The [Vorple](http://vorple-if.com)-enhanced [Undum](http://undum.com) version (2012) is identical in content but has a clickable keywords and a map.
+The [Vorple](http://vorple-if.com)-enhanced [Undum](http://undum.com) version (2012) is identical in content but has clickable keywords and a map.

 Both versions are playable online: